scottopolis/popup-zen/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Collect high-quality leads without pissing off your site visitors.

-A way to collect emails with popups for people who hate popups.
+Popup Zen is an alternative to the overly-complex, in your face popup software of sleazy marketers.
+It’s a popup plugin for people who hate popups.

 == Description ==